eclipse-hono/hono/site/content/api/Metrics.md

 | *meter.hono.mqtt.messages.processed.m15_rate*        | *host*, *tenant*, *type* | Messages processed by the MQTT protocol adapter.
 Fifteen minute, exponentially weighted, moving average. |
 | *meter.hono.mqtt.messages.processed.mean_rate*       | *host*, *tenant*, *type* | Messages processed by the MQTT protocol adapter.
 Mean rate of messages since the application start. |

-## Metrics API

-**To Do**: Future releases of Hono will use a framework for reporting metrics that supports the usage of *tags* out of the box (e.g. [Micrometer](https://micrometer.io/)).
-Hono will then define a set of metric names and tags its components support as part of Hono's external interface.
-This will allow users to more easily drop in a custom metrics system adapter (e.g. for reporting data to [Prometheus](https://prometheus.io/) instead of InfluxDB).